george24601/george24601.github.io/_posts/2019-04-10-weekly-report.md

 * Milestones should be SHARP, we can even trade being measurable for sharpness
 * May include relationship with long term goals

+* Managers shall not just read, but make comments in the employee's report.
+Giving employees feedback is crucially important.
+* Weekly report is an effective way to get credits.
+Also, improves your visibility
+* Send it 24 hours before the report

 #### References